-Supplements from the gotu kola plant have become a popular treatment in the U.S. for trying to improve cognition, reduce fatigue, improve concentration, decrease anxiety, and treat varicose veins.
+Supplements from the gotu kola plant have become a popular treatment in the U.S. for trying to improve cognition, reduce fatigue, improve concentration, and treat varicose veins.
 Despite the similar name, gotu kola is unrelated to the kola nut.
 It contains no caffeine.

 Why do people take gotu kola?